XanaduAI/GradDFT/README.md

 that is, under the locality assumption.

 * Include (non-differentiable) range-separated Hartree Fock components.
-* Train neural functionals using fully differentiable and just-in-time (jit) compilable self-consistent interative procedures.
+* Train neural functionals using fully differentiable and just-in-time (jit) compilable self-consistent iterative procedures.
 * Perform DFT simulations with neural functionals using differentiable and just-in-time compilable [direct optimization of the Kohn-Sham orbitals](https://openreview.net/forum?id=aBWnqqsuot7).
-* Train neural functionals using loss functions that include contributions from the total energy, density or both.
+* Train neural functionals using loss functions that include contributions from the total energy, density, or both.
-* Include regularization terms that prevent the divergence of the self-consistent iterative procedure for non self-consistently trained functionals.
+* Include regularization terms that prevent the divergence of the self-consistent iterative procedure for non-self-consistently trained functionals.
 This includes the regularization term suggested in the supplementary material of [DM21](https://www.science.org/doi/full/10.1126/science.abj6511).
 * Use [15 constraints of the exact functional](https://www.annualreviews.org/doi/abs/10.1146/annurev-physchem-062422-013259) which can be added to existing loss functions.
 * Train with the [Harris functional](https://en.wikipedia.org/wiki/Harris_functional) for higher accuracy non-self consistent training.
 * Design neural functionals with a library of energy densities used in well-known functionals such as [B3LYP](https://pubs.acs.org/doi/abs/10.1021/j100096a001) and [DM21](https://www.science.org/doi/full/10.1126/science.abj6511).
-* Inlcude simple DFT-D dispersion tails with a neural parametrization.
+* Include simple DFT-D dispersion tails with a neural parametrization.

 Future capabilities will include [sharding](https://jax.readthedocs.io/en/latest/notebooks/Distributed_arrays_and_automatic_parallelization.html) the training on HPC systems and the implementation of periodic boundary conditions for training neural functionals designed for condensed matter systems.